-The partnership entered for column (f) the foreign country to which the partnership paid tax of at least 10% of the gain.
+If applicable, the partnership entered in column (f) the foreign country to which the partnership paid tax of at least 10% of the gain.
 See sections 865(e) and 865(g).

 Each gross income item (for example, sales vs. interest income) may have different countries listed on A, B, C, etc., given that the partnership might not have sales income and interest income, for example, from the same country.
-Line 24 should sum each country's total income reported on Part II, regardless of the line on which such income is reported, whether A, B, C, etc.
+Line 24 should add each country's total income reported on Part II, regardless of which line such income is reported, whether A, B, C, etc.